 Is this even remotely ready for publication?
 Hell no. I’m a little embarrassed that this is the passage I chose to show here, but it’s been a long day and I’m too tired to do a different series of screenshots.

 What I did do was put both the Arabic and the quick-and-dirty English into a note attached to the Zotero entry for this particular article, so I have it at my fingertips.
-If it yields material I want to quote or highlight, then I can whip out the dictionary and make it more presentable.
+The most useful function here is that the quick and dirty can help me find a reference to something i missed.
+But if it yields material I want to quote or highlight, then I can do my own translation since GT isn’t quite there yet.